 What is CI/CD?

-Another term we come across most often when talking about CI/CD is the “CI/CD Jenkins pipeline.
-So, what exactly is it?
-And what does it do?
+Another term we come across most often when talking about CI/CD is the ‘CI/CD Jenkins Pipeline.’
+What exactly is it?
+What does it do?

-The tasks and the jobs handling the source code transformation into a releasable form is typically strung together into a pipeline of sorts, where the completion of a task with a successful status would start of another automated process which is next in the sequence.
-They are most often also referred to as ‘CD Pipeline,’ ‘Deployment Pipeline,’ or ‘Software Dev Pipeline.’
+The tasks and the jobs handling the source code transformation into a releasable form are typically strung together into sort of a pipeline, where the completion of a task with a successful status would start off another automated process that is next in the sequence.
+They are also referred to as ‘CD Pipeline,’ ‘Deployment Pipeline,’ or ‘Software Dev Pipeline.’

-The supervisory application mentioned above would manage the processes that all have its own jobs.
-A job is created to perform the functions such as testing, building and so on as we have stated before, the primary point is that all the jobs are automated, repeatable and efficient.
+The supervisory application mentioned above would manage the processes that have their own jobs.
+A job is created to perform functions such as testing, building, and so on as we have stated before; the primary point is that all the jobs are automated, repeatable, and efficient.
 Once a job has returned a successful status, the supervisory app triggers the next job or task in the sequence.
-Thanks to automation the errors each step of the way can be easily identified and fixed at the earliest.
-This is most often referred to as “fail fast”
+Thanks to automation, errors that occur in each step can be easily identified and fixed at the earliest.
+This is most often referred to as ‘fail fast.’

-Creating a CI/CD Jenkins Pipeline tutorial:
+Creating a CI/CD Jenkins Pipeline

-Jenkins is a powerful tool that we can use to automate the entire process with the help of various interfaces and tools.
-The GIT repository is typically where the dev team commits the code.
+Jenkins is a powerful tool that we can use to automate the entire DevOps process with the help of various interfaces and tools.
+GIT repository is typically where the Dev team commits the code.

 systemctl start Jenkins

-systemctl enable Jenkins.
+systemctl enable Jenkins

-systemctl start Docker.
+systemctl start Docker

-Step 6) Now provide the shell commands.
+Step 6: Now, provide the shell commands.
 It will generate a wat file.
-Now the code is pulled up and installs the package along with the dependencies and compiles the application.
+Now, the code is pulled up and installs the package, along with the dependencies, and compiles the application

-Step 10) PROVIDE the project name and then save
+Step 10: Provide the project name and then save

-Step 13) NOW select “Run” which will start the CI/CD process in the system.
+Step 13: Now select ‘Run,’ which will start the CI/CD process in the system

-Further in this Jenkins Tutorial, we have learnt how to create builds and how to schedule them as per our needs.
-Creation of CI/CD pipelines is one of the most important aspects of Jenkins that we have taken a look at.
-I would advise creating your own jobs and scheduling them with different parameters to get an in-depth working knowledge of it.
+Further in this Jenkins tutorial, we have learned how to create builds and how to schedule them as per our needs.
+The creation of CI/CD pipelines is one of the most important aspects of Jenkins that we have taken a look at.
+Now, we need to be creating our own jobs and scheduling them with different parameters to get a more in-depth working knowledge of it.